Rancho Santa Margarita, California: History

-The area is the ancestral lands of the Juaneño Band of Mission Indians, Acjachemen Nation.
+The area is the ancestral lands of the Acjachemen people.
 The village of Alume was located in Rancho Santa Margarita, between Trabuco Creek and Tijeras Creek.
 In 1810, the Trabuco Adobe was constructed near the village as an outpost of Mission San Juan Capistrano.

 The city seal has the brands of Rancho Mission Viejo and Rancho Santa Margarita and Las Flores on the border, with artwork containing Santiago Peak in the background.
 The tower in the foreground symbolizes the Rancho Santa Margarita Lake Tower.

 Hughes Aircraft Company's Microelectronic Systems Division moved to Rancho Santa Margarita in May 1988 from Irvine.
 In August 1992, the Hughes plant closed its facilities and moved the division to Carlsbad, California due to budget constraints in the aerospace industry.

 Rolling Hills Estates had the longest city name in California with 19 letters until January 1, 2000, when the title was ceded to Rancho Santa Margarita (20 letters) upon the latter's incorporation.

-The City is a general law city and operates under the council-manager form of government.
+The city is a general law city and operates under the council-manager form of government.
 Rancho Santa Margarita is a contract city.
 Police services are provided through contract with the Orange County Sheriff.
-Fire Protection services are provided through the Orange County Fire Authority.
+Fire protection services are provided through the Orange County Fire Authority.

 Geography

-Rancho Santa Margarita is located at 33°38′29″N 117°35′40″W (33.641518, -117.594524).
+Rancho Santa Margarita is located at 33°38′29″N 117°35′40″W (33.641518, −117.594524).
 It occupies much of a high plateau known as Plano Trabuco.

 According to the United States Census Bureau, the city has a total area of 13.0 sqmi.
 13.0 sqmi of it is land and 0.04 sqmi of it (0.27%) is water.

-Rancho Santa Margarita is bordered by the city of Mission Viejo on the west, the census-designated Coto de Caza and Las Flores on the south, Trabuco Canyon on the north, and the Cleveland National Forest on the east.
+Rancho Santa Margarita is bordered by the city of Mission Viejo on the west, the census-designated places Coto de Caza and Las Flores on the south, the unincorporated Trabuco Canyon on the north, and the Cleveland National Forest on the east.

 Vehicular access is provided by California State Route 241 (a toll road), in addition to several surface streets.

-Major homeowners associations and communities

-The majority of the neighborhoods in Rancho Santa Margarita are maintained by larger homeowners associations including SAMLARC, Dove Canyon, Rancho Cielo, Robinson Ranch, Walden and Trabuco Highlands.
-Dove Canyon, Trabuco Highlands, Robinson Ranch, Walden and Rancho Cielo were all established before Rancho Santa Margarita was an incorporated community.
-East of Plano Trabuco Road is designated with a Trabuco Canyon (92679) zip code even though the area falls within the City of Rancho Santa Margarita boundary.
+Santa Margarita Parkway and Antonio Parkway are the city's major thoroughfares, with Avenida De Las Banderas, Avenida Empresa, Avenida De Las Flores, and Alma Aldea being minor thoroughfares.
+In addition, Alicia Parkway terminates in the city providing access to Mission Viejo.